BasicPrimitives/javascript/apireference/functions.md

 Breaks collection of values into 3 intervals, so values stay close to each other within interval.

- Returns: `number[]` - returns array conaining 3 indexes. the first 2 break values into 3 intervals, the last index is actuall index of the last element in the values collection.
+ Returns: `number[]` - returns array containing 3 indexes. the first 2 break values into 3 intervals, the last index is actual index of the last element in the values collection.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |